-While the house of the Lord remained here it was a place of pilgrimage (1 Samuel 1:3).
-To Shiloh Samuel was brought and consecrated to God's service (1 Samuel 1:24).
-The sanctuary was presided over by Eli and his wicked sons; and through Samuel the doom of their house was announced.
-The capture of the ark by the Philistines, the fall of Hophni and Phinehas, and the death of the aged priest and his daughter-in-law followed with startling rapidity (1 Samuel 3; 4).
+Furthermore, Reuben and Gad departed for their homes east of the Jordan from Shiloh.
+Notably, this town was also the gathering point for the tribes to confront these two tribes due to their misunderstanding of the construction of the Great Altar in the Jordan Valley (Joshua 22).
+According to the book of Judges 18:31, during that period, Shiloh was referred to as the "house of God" (בֵּית־הָאֱלֹהִים, beit haElohim) However, the precise timing of the sanctuary's relocation from Gilgal remains unclear.
+While the house of the Lord remained in Shiloh, it became a revered place of pilgrimage (1 Samuel 1:3).
+Samuel was brought to Shiloh and consecrated to God's service (1 Samuel 1:24).
+The sanctuary was under the oversight of Eli and his wicked sons, and through Samuel, the fate of their house was foretold.
+Subsequently, the capture of the ark by the Philistines, the downfall of Hophni and Phinehas, and the demise of the aged priest and his daughter-in-law swiftly followed (1 Samuel 3; 4).

-The position of Shiloh is indicated in Judges 21:19, as "on the north of Beth-el, on the east side of the highway that goeth up from Beth-el to Shechem, and on the south of Lebonah."
-This is very explicit, and points definitely to Seilun, a ruined site on a hill at the Northeast of a little plain, about 9 miles North of Beitin (Bethel), and 3 miles Southeast of Khan el-Lubban (Lebonah), to the East of the highway to Shechem (Nablus).
-The path to Seilun leaves the main road at Sinjil, going eastward to Turmus `Aya, then northward across the plain.
-A deep valley runs to the North of the site, cutting it off from the adjoining hills, in the sides of which are rock-hewn tombs.
-A good spring rises higher up the valley.
-There are now no vineyards in the district; but indications of their ancient culture are found in the terraced slopes around.
+The location of Shiloh (שִׁלֹה) is clearly indicated in Judges 21:19 as "on the north of Beth-el, on the east side of the highway that goes up from Beth-el to Shechem, and on the south of Lebonah."
+This description specifically refers to Seilun, a ruined site situated on a hill in the northeast of a small plain.
+It is approximately 9 miles north of Beitin (Bethel) and 3 miles southeast of Khan el-Lubban (Lebonah), to the east of the highway to Shechem (Nablus).
+A deep valley runs to the north of the site, separating it from the adjacent hills, which contain rock-hewn tombs.
+Further up the valley, a reliable spring can be found.
+Although vineyards no longer exist in the area, traces of ancient cultivation are visible on the terraced slopes.

-The ruins on the hill are of comparatively modern buildings.
-At the foot of the hill is a mosque which is going quickly to ruin.
-A little distance to the Southeast is a building which seems to have been a synagogue.
-It is called by the natives Jami` el-`Arba`in, “mosque of the Forty.”
-There are many cisterns.
-Just over the crest of the hill to the North, on a terrace, there is cut in the rock a rough quadrangle 400 ft. by 80 ft. in dimensions.
-This may have been the site of "the house of the Lord” which was in Shiloh.
+The ruins on the hill consist of relatively recent structures.
+At the foot of the hill stands a deteriorating mosque.
+A short distance southeast of the hill is a building that appears to have been a synagogue, known locally as Jami` el-`Arba`in, or the "mosque of the Forty."
+Numerous cisterns can be found in the vicinity.
+Just beyond the northern crest of the hill, on a terrace, there is a rough quadrangle carved into the rock, measuring 400 feet by 80 feet.
+This may have been the site of "the house of the LORD" that was in Shiloh.